GatorEducator/GatorMiner/docs/LANDING_PAGE.md

   is where GatorMiner keeps data isolated so it can be easily identified.

 In GatorMiner, you can type in the path(s) to the directories(s) that hold reflection markdown documents.
-You are welcome to try the tool with the sample documents.
 You are welcome to try the tool with the sample documents we provided in the 'resources', for example:

 ```